alkhrom/Git-demo2/index.md

 ## UTF-8 versus UTF-16 Matrix
 There is pretty much to say why UTF-8 seems, and actually is, more preferable to UTF-16 whenever it comes to quick efficient communications in most European languages:
 A UTF-8 file that contains only ASCII  characters is identical to an ASCII file.
 Legacy programs can generally handle UTF-8 encoded files, even if they contain non-ASCII characters.
 For instance, the C    `printf`  function can print a UTF-8 string, as it only looks for the ASCII '%' character to define a formatting string, and prints all other bytes unchanged, thus non-ASCII characters will be output unchanged.
-UTF-8 encoded text files are less in size (hence, take less time to  transmit) with almost all languages except for Asian hieroglyphics.
+UTF-8 encoded text files are less in size (hence, take less time to  transmit) with almost all languages except (not necessarily) for Asian hieroglyphics.